About the Bureau

 - English for Speakers of Other Languages (ESL) is the fastest growing adult education in the country.

-- ESL students make up 32% of NH adult education participants.
+- ESL students make up 59% of New Hampshire adult education students.